-Approval of the resolution set out below requires confirmation by a majority of the votes cast by disinterested shareholders at the Meeting.
-Under the rules of the Toronto Stock Exchange, adoption of this resolution requires the favourable vote of a majority of the votes cast thereon at the Meeting other than votes attaching to Ordinary Shares beneficially owned by those insiders of the Company and their associates to whom options may be issued pursuant to the Stock Incentive Plan.
-As such, all directors and officers of the Company will be excluded from voting in respect of this resolution.
+At the Meeting, Shareholders will be asked to consider and, if thought appropriate, approve an ordinary resolution of Shareholders to adopt the ESPP.
+The complete text of the resolution for approval, with or without modification, at the Meeting is set out below.
+Under the rules of the Toronto Stock Exchange, adoption of this resolution requires the favourable vote of a majority of the votes cast thereon at the Meeting other than votes attaching to Ordinary Shares beneficially owned by those insiders of the Company and their associates entitled to participate in the ESPP.
+As such, the Chief Executive Officer and Chief Financial Officer of the Company, together with other directors of the Company who are also permanent employees or consultants of the Company, will be excluded from voting in respect of this resolution.